OliviliK/MiniSumo/EmBitz_STM32Cube/README.md

 * Open Code Generator tab
 * Select "Copy only the necessary library files"
 * Click OK to confirm the settings
+* It is possible that some firmware files need to be updated, accept the downloads
 * Select: File, Save Project (Ctrl-S)

 ### Generate Code